garrandall/popular-music-data/tracks/gots-ta-be-b2k.md

 It's not my way, to talk to strangers
-But I feel like I already know you, ooh
+But I feel like I already know you, oh
 And if you need somebody
 I wanna manage you, huh
 I can tell that you've been through some changes in your past, relationships